DFHack/dfhack/docs/plugins/blueprint.rst

 Tags:
 :dfhack-keybind:`blueprint`

+:index:`Record a live game map in a quickfort blueprint.
-Record a live game map in a quickfort blueprint.
-With ``blueprint``, you can export the structure of a portion of your fortress in a blueprint file that you (or anyone else) can later play back with `quickfort`.
+<blueprint; Record a live game map in a quickfort blueprint.>` With
+``blueprint``, you can export the structure of a portion of your fortress in a blueprint file that you (or anyone else) can later play back with `quickfort`.

 Blueprints are ``.csv`` or ``.xlsx`` files created in the ``blueprints`` subdirectory of your DF folder.
 The map area to turn into a blueprint is either